Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Only the attending physician can prescribe antibiotics based on tests.

 Pregnancy is a contraindication to the use of antibiotics.
-Antibiotics are bad for the fetus.
+Antibiotics have a bad effect on the fetus.

-The list of diseases in which the benefits of antibiotics for humans are higher than the harm:
+The list of diseases in which the benefits of antibiotics for humans are greater than the harm:

 • pneumonia;